 Hackers are trying to log in to my server.
 Persistent cusses, they’re jiggling the door handle via SSH 17 times per second, 8 attempts per second from Amazon AWS servers.
-Searching for advice from the usual suspects lead to a recommendation to use fail2ban.
-I installed fail2ban, ran it for several days, and it blocked one IP address.
+Searching for advice from the usual suspects led to a recommendation to use fail2ban.
+I installed it, ran it for several days, and fail2ban blocked one IP address.

 Briefly, fail2ban looks for multiple failed login attempts from an IP address.
-Too many and fail2ban writes a rule to the iptables firewall and the IP address is blocked.
+Too many and fail2ban writes a rule to the iptables firewall blocking the IP address.
 Unfortunately hackers use multiple servers which evades fail2ban.

 Let’s say I have 3 servers and I’m attacking someone else’s server.
 The target server is running fail2ban configured to block an IP address after 3 login attempts.
 If I have 3 servers under my command that gives me 9 login attempts before they’re blocked.
 Already fail2ban’s rules have been weakened.

 If I have 100 servers that’s 300 login attempts.
 And if I use virtual servers from Amazon AWS, after they’ve all gotten blocked by fail2ban, I can delete the virtual servers with a mouse click and request 100 more servers from AWS, all with fresh IP addresses that haven’t been blocked yet.
 So I get another 300 attempts.

 I’m a solo developer so only one person should be SSHing into my server: me.
 The simple solution is to set iptables to block SSH login attempts from all IP addresses except my home/business IP address.

 Whitelist my IP address:

 sudo iptables -A INPUT -p tcp -s YOUR.IP.HERE --dport 22 -j ACCEPT

 Block all IP addresses trying to use port 22, the default SSH port1:

 sudo iptables -A INPUT -p tcp --dport 22 -j DROP